hejnym/autotest-bundle/README.md

 All the routes that could not be automatically resolved (contain wildcard that can not be filled from defaults) can be listed here to be included in the test.

 **The full list of unresolved paths is outputted at the beginning of the test**.
-Te When a route listed in included paths it is removed from the output.
+A route listed in included paths is removed from the output.

 ```yaml
 include: